ENG 319: Writing and Rhetorical Theory

 In addition to this weekly workflow, we’ll be working on three major projects:

-- Non-Demogogic/Totalitarian Rhetorical Analysis: Drawing on the work of Kenneth Burke, Hannah Arendt, and Trish Roberts-Miller, I’m going to ask you to do a rhetorical analysis of a politician’s campaign materials.
-This might include an analysis of their website and their campaign materials.
-We’ll do some theoretical readings on demagoguery (propaganda, totalitarianism) to inform our analytical lens.
+• Non-Demogogic/Totalitarian Rhetorical Analysis: Drawing on the work of Kenneth Burke, Hannah Arendt, and Trish Roberts-Miller, I’m going to ask you to do a rhetorical analysis and review of a current policy proposal.

-- Rhetorical Empathy: Dwelling with Race.
-We live in a strange time in which teaching “diversity, equity, and inclusion” has been labeled racist.
+• Rhetorical Empathy: Dwelling with Race.
+We live in a strange time in which teaching “diversity, equity, and inclusion” has itself been labeled racist.
 This project questions such discursive gymnastics.
 We’ll do readings on rhetorical empathy by Lisa Blankenship and Jim Corder (which is probably a re-read for 90% of you, but situated in a different context, those texts will mean differently).
 Then I will ask you to read some pretty charged critical race theory and reflect upon it.
 I will NOT ask you to share that reflection with me or with your classmates.
-If you are forced to share that writing, then it will become performance rather than introspection.
+If I were to force you to share that writing, then it would become performance rather than introspection.
 I’ll talk more about this strange assignment later in the course.
+I have now taught it twice, and both times over 90% of students have reported that it was powerful and that I should teach it again.

 A few quick notes about writing and sharing:

-- This is *not* an academic writing class.
+• This is *not* an academic writing class.
 These aren’t “papers” that necessarily have theses and transitions.
 We’ll talk more about that later.
 But for now, let’s talk voice.
 You should use whatever voice feels right.
 Don’t try and be pretentious, and don’t feel compelled to “invent the University.”
 I am naturally pretentious, and that will often come through in my writing.
 But that is my voice, and it doesn’t have to be yours.
 The audience for these papers is our group.
 No one else.
 Write for the room.
 But really, write for yourself.
+Understand that these papers will be read, and that those readings will become a kind of performance.

 Assessment